velvetkevorkian/website-2021/posts/blog/simple-deploys-with-npm-and-rsync.md

     # terminal
     $ rake deploy

-If you\'re using NPM already I don\'t see much reason to use `rake` instead but it might be useful if you\'re using a other Ruby tools.
+If you're using NPM already I don't see much reason to use `rake` instead but it might be useful if you're using a other Ruby tools.